 - Follow the instructions and provide the requested information.

 - You will be given a confirmation number at the end of the telephone or Internet session.
 Write it down.
-Licensed hunters must then immediately write this confirmation number, in ink, on the line labeled “check card or confirmation number” of the tag that was validated (example below).
-When using the telephone or Internet, be sure that the confirmation number is a letter followed by up to 11 digits.
+Licensed hunters must then immediately write this confirmation number, in ink, on the line labeled “check card or confirmation number” of the tag that was validated (example above).
+When using the telephone or Internet, the confirmation number will be 6 to 8 digits.
 If your telephone or Internet checking session is cut off or your confirmation number is not complete, start the session again and repeat steps until the complete confirmation number is obtained.

 - Bucks that have shed their antlers are considered antlerless deer and may be tagged with an antlerless-only deer tag.
 For the process of checking in these shed-antlered bucks on the telephone and Internet, they should be checked in as an antlered deer with zero antler points.